o3de/o3de.org/content/docs/user-guide/assets/pipeline/game-sequence.md

    + Name of the game, and optionally, the name of the game DLL, if it differs from the game name.
    + Whether or not to connect to the Asset Processor on startup or listen for an incoming connection instead.
    + Whether or not to wait for an established connection before proceeding.
    + Whether or not to enable the virtual file system (VFS), which allows you to read assets remotely from a connected computer instead of having to deploy them to the game device.
-This also is required for live reloading to function on non\-PC operating systems.
+This also is required for live reloading to function on non-PC operating systems.
    + Which kind of assets to load.
 For example, you could configure the Android runtime to load `es3` assets, or `pc` assets, or `metal` assets.
 This determines which directory the game looks in for the assets so that the appropriate directory is also used for VFS.

 1. The `lyconfig_default.xml` file is read.